 Table of Contents

-How to Quickly Turn iPhone 14 Flashlight On or Off
+How to Quickly Turn iPhone 14 Flashlight On

 There are a few different ways to turn the iPhone 14’s flashlight on and off.
 You can also use Control Center to adjust the flashlight’s brightness.

-In this guide we’ll show you how to swiftly turn your iPhone 14, iPhone 14 Plus, iPhone 14 Pro, or iPhone 14 Pro Max’s flashlight on or off so that you can use it whenever you need to light up a dark space.
+In this guide we’ll show you how to quickly turn your iPhone 14, iPhone 14 Plus, iPhone 14 Pro, or iPhone 14 Pro Max’s flashlight on or off so that you can use it whenever you need to light up a dark space.